dimi-fn/Various-Data-Science-Scripts/BI/README.md

 ### Filtering

-* Filtering only applies to reports, not to dashboards.
+* Filtering only applies to reports, not to dashboards

 * Filter pane contains filters that are added by the report designer